 Time management is crucial when you’re running a business.
 The 12-Weeek Year, mentioned above, is perfect for systemizing your goal achievement process, but Rita’s book will give you a mountain of practical ideas for specific situations.

 For example, while working from home you might get visitors dropping, not quite understanding how disruptive this is to your productivity.
-She shares a story of one woman who had a regular unscheduled family member drop by her house on a regular basis and she put them to work folding laundry!
+She shares a story of one woman who had a family member drop by her house without notice on a regular basis and she put them to work folding laundry!
 Might discourage these types of interruptions from them in the future. 🙂

 These are 9 books that helped me build a sustainable, healthy VA business that I adore.
 I hope they help you too!